-4.1 As at 31st March 2020, the Council had a total long-term debt of £180m. comprising £135m borrowed from the Public Works Loans Board (a

-Government quango), and £45m from the financial markets.
-This position had not changed by 30th November 2020 and is not expected to change during the next year either.

-- 4.2 In years prior to 2011, the Government usually supported our capital programme by means of "supported borrowing approvals."
+- 4.1 As at 31st March 2021, the Council had a total long-term debt of £180m. comprising £135m borrowed from the Public Works Loans Board (PWLB) (a Government quango), and £45m from the financial markets.
+This position had not changed by 12th January 2022 and is not expected to change during the next year either. - 4.2 In years prior to 2011, the Government usually supported our capital programme by means of "supported borrowing approvals."
 The Government allowed us to borrow money, and paid us to service the debt through our annual revenue support grant.
 This is similar to someone supporting a family member to buy a house, by paying the mortgage instalments. - 4.3 The Government no longer does this, choosing instead to support our capital programme by means of capital grants (i.e. lump sums).
 Consequently, our debt levels are largely static, until individual loans are due for repayment.
-As most of our debt is long term, with repayments due 27 to 56 years from now, we might expect to see little change in this level of debt. - 4.4 Early repayment of debt used to be a tool at our disposal, but government rule changes made this prohibitively expensive for PWLB debt. - 4.5 Best practice requires the Council to set certain limits on borrowing and investments, and these are provided at Appendix A. - 4.6 In 2019 the Government increased the interest rates charged for borrowing from the Public Works Loans Board (PWLB) by 1% p.a.
-However, recently it has reduced them again though with a new provision barring Councils from borrowing "primarily for yield".
-This is intended to stop the very small minority of Councils that had borrowed from the PWLB to purchase commercial properties on a large scale.
-This doesn't include the City Council.
-Early repayment of debt, however, remains prohibitively expensive. - 4.7 Given our high cash balances it is unlikely that the Council will need to borrow in the foreseeable future and one important consideration is that the interest rate foregone when cash balances are used in lieu of borrowing is less than the interest rate paid on new borrowing.
+As most of our debt is long term, with repayments due 26 to 55 years from now, we might expect to see little change in this level of debt. - 4.4 Early repayment of debt used to be a tool at our disposal, but government rule changes made this prohibitively expensive for PWLB debt. - 4.5 Best practice requires the Council to set certain limits on borrowing and investments, and these are provided at Appendix A. - 4.6 Given our high cash balances it is unlikely that the Council will need to borrow in the foreseeable future and one important consideration is that the interest rate foregone when cash balances are used in lieu of borrowing is less than the interest rate paid on new borrowing.
 However, we have to consider that currently long-term interest rates remain historically low and taking a long term view it may be cheaper to borrow now and not in the future when interest rates have risen.
-Accordingly, whilst the core assumption of this strategy is that no long-term borrowing will take place in 2021/22, it allows for the possibility that it does. - 4.8 For many years the PWLB has been the dominant lender to local authorities, and this seems likely to continue.
-However, the Treasury Policy still grants sufficient delegated power to the Director of Finance to access new lenders if required. - 4.9 One borrowing option for local authorities may be the Municipal Bonds Agency (MBA).
-It is owned by a group of sponsoring local authorities and exists to enable local authorities to borrow collectively.
-The recent reduction in PWLB rates means it is less likely we will borrow from this source.
-A more likely scenario is that we lend to other local authorities via the MBA.
+Accordingly, whilst the core assumption of this strategy is that no long-term borrowing will take place in 2022/23, it allows for the possibility that it does.
+It should be noted that the recent acquisition of the Haymarket Shopping Centre for £10 million was funded from resources set aside for this purpose and required no borrowing. - 4.7 For many years the PWLB has been the dominant lender to local authorities, and this seems likely to continue.
+However, the Treasury Policy still grants sufficient delegated power to the Director of Finance to access new lenders if required.